-Katie Goldstein, Director of Organizing, has been with Tenants & Neighbors since 2007.
+Katie Goldstein, Senior Organizer, has been with Tenants & Neighbors since 2007.
 She initially came to us through the AVODAH Jewish Service Corps program.
-Other positions held at Tenants & Neighbors include Senior Organizer and Coordinator of Base Buillding and Leadership Development.
+In her current role, Katie helps to oversee our grassroots organizing work as well as our base building and leadership development initiatives.
 Katie previously worked as an organizer for and served on the Board of Directors of Jews for Racial and Economic Justice.
 She studied political and economic geography at Sarah Lawrence College.

 Miriam Serrano, Office Manager and Member Services Coordinator, oversees the maintenance of our office and also plays an instrumental role in member services, including coordinating the logistics for the annual membership meeting and conference and providing information and referrals to rent regulated tenants.
 She also plays a major role in our grassroots fundraising.
-Miriam is a fluent Spanish speaker and has been with Tenants & Neighbors for over fifteen years.
+Miriam is a fluent Spanish speaker and has been with Tenants & Neighbors for fifteen years.

 Nicole Zanardi, Tenant Organizer, is our 2012-2013 Jesuit Volunteer.
 She is from Los Gatos, CA and she graduated from Boston College in 2012 with a degree in political science and international studies.
 While in college, Nicole founded Rural Water Ventures BC, a student organization that raises awareness about the global water crisis, and she led a number of service-immersion trips to the Appalachia region, where she worked with local community members who lacked access to adequate housing and education.
-At Tenants & Neighbors, Nicole is educating and organizing rent stabilized tenants.
+At Tenants & Neighbors, Nicole is focusing on educating and engaging rent stabilized tenants.